 The farmer incubator relies on extensive planning even before the first seed gets planted.
 You should approach the program with an idea of what you'd like to grow, whether it be herbs, greens or flowers we recommend that you focus your efforts on a theme.
 For example, you may want to grow herbs and garnishes for your catering business or maybe you are a personal chef and can grow fresh greens for your clients.
 One could grow flowers for selling at market, medicinal plants for an apothecary or veggies with a focus on Asian or Caribbean varieties.

-Each plot will require 4 cubic yards of fresh soil which will be purchased in bulk and delivered to the farm on a decided upon date in September.
-Each participant will incur the cost of 4 yards of soil which is approximately $200.
-Additionally, we fertilize our crops with organic composted chicken manure and we will offer to split a bulk order with anyone interested.
-We buy it in 50 pound bags for $25 each.
-Your fertility requirements will vary depending on what you grow and how often you replant, but generally speaking you should budget for about 5 bags.
-We require all participants in the program to grow without the use of synthetic fertilizers and pesticides.
+Each plot will require 4 cubic yards of fresh soil which will be purchased in bulk and delivered to the farm in September.
+We also buy fertilizer in bulk.
+Each participant is responsible for a materials fee of $260 to cover the cost of soil and fertilizer for their plot. *We require all participants in the program to grow without the use of synthetic fertilizers and pesticides.

 Application and Payment: